AlgebraLoveme/AlgebraLoveme.github.io/_pages/about.md

 I am interested in making AI generally safe and trustworthy.
 Meanwhile, I am trying to use the current "unsafe" AI to do good things, e.g., advancing various science domains.

+## PIRA: My co-evolving research agent

+I am also building [PIRA](https://github.com/AlgebraLoveme/PIRA), short for PI Research Assistant.
+In a sense, PIRA is myself in agent form: warm, honest about uncertainty, and evidence-first when evidence matters.
+It is designed for research, writing, coding, learning, practical problem-solving, and emotional support.
+PIRA has become deeply integrated into my own research loop and has greatly boosted my productivity.

+Unlike many heavy agent frameworks, PIRA is intentionally simple, text-first, and lightweight.
+The goal is to be genuinely useful, easy to inspect, easy to customize, and pleasant to work with.
+If this sounds like something you may want for your own research or daily work, feel free to take a look.

 ## Publication

 Equal contributions are marked by *.
 All published works are open-sourced (if applicable) on GitHub and the manuscripts are publicly accessible on Arxiv.
+Some theoretical works have an accompanying formal proof in LEAN.

 ### Preprints